architecture residential crawford residence

 The Study Model

-Instead of an interior elevator, the Owners opted for a concrete ADA ramp that starts at the entry and circles the back of the house to the main deck.
+Instead of an interior elevator, the Owners opted for a concrete ADA ramp that starts at the right of the Entry and circles the back of the house to the main deck.

 Green Design Features

-The project features radiant heat floors, all low voc paints and materials, and a solar hot water panel on the roof.
+The project features solar hot water heating panels on the roof, radiant heat floors, and all low voc paints and materials.

 The ground level features a Garage, Entry, Storage and Utility rooms.